ExperimentGrind

 Object[Sample,"Coarse salt for ExperimentGrind help files"],

-Instrument -> Model[Instrument, Grinder, "Automate Mortar Grinder"],
+Instrument -> Model[Instrument, Grinder, "Automated Mortar Grinder"],

 GrindingRate -> 70 RPM,